lee-clar/gsheetsbot/README.md

 * Extracting information from gsheets to telegram bot chat
 * Dynamic Inline Keyboard based on number of items in specified column in gsheets

+## Future Plans
+* To Do List that is interactable (done or not done)
+* Retrieval of specific expenditure by category, or date

 ## Images
 ![Telegram Bot](/images/sheetsbot.PNG)
 ![gsheets](/images/gsheetssheets.PNG)